JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 You can make actual implementations more visible than the corresponding expected declaration.
 This is useful if you don't want to expose your API as public for common clients.

-Currently, the Kotlin compiler issues an error in case of visibility changes.
+Currently, the Kotlin compiler issues an error in the case of visibility changes.
 You can suppress this error by applying `@Suppress("ACTUAL_WITHOUT_EXPECT")` to the actual type alias declaration.
 This limitation will be lifted starting with Kotlin 2.0.